BarWanunu/Facebook-Android-Application/README.md

 In order to begin this is the url link to clone the project : https://github.com/shakedg1234/Foobar_Application.git

 Now we can begin using the app and get on facebook!
-To start running please press play (The grenn triangle) - make sure the coonfiguration is MainActivity.
+Make sure that you press on the "Sync Project with Gradle Files" button To start running please press play (The grenn triangle) - make sure the coonfiguration is MainActivity.

 ## About our project